republique-et-canton-de-geneve/git-sync/README.md

 from any Git repository.
 The list of wide-access GitLab users, if any, is supplied as a parameter to the application.

-### Not to clean GitLab users
+### GitLab users not to be cleaned

-Some special GitLab users will not be removed from GitLab groups, even if in the corresponding LDAP role.
+Some special GitLab users will not be removed from GitLab groups, even if they have been removed from the corresponding LDAP role.
 These users are usually technical users.
 At État de Genève, such a wide-access GitLab user has been created to allow a [Fisheye](https://www.atlassian.com/software/fisheye) server to log on to GitLab and to freely retrieve commits